manishemi/manishemi.github.io/_posts/2021-08-25-Neural Machine translation.md

 # Seq2Seq

-Sequence-to-Sequence(Seq2seq) is a model that made up with two recurrnet neural network.
+Sequence-to-Sequence(Seq2seq) is a model that made up of two recurrnet neural networks.

 1 - Encoder -> This layer takes a sentence from the source language and encodes it into a 'context vector'